aspectron/kdx/README.md

 ### Configuration

 KDX runtime configuration is declared using a JSON object.
-KDX supports a number of built-in process types (all components of the Kaspa software stack) as well as external applications.

 Each instance of the process is declared using it's **type** (for example: `kaspad`) and a unique **identifier** (`kd0`).
 Most process configuration objects support `args` property that allows passing arguments or configuration options directly to the process executable.
 Depending on the process type, the configuration is passed via command line arguments (kasparov*) or configuration file (kaspad).

 Supported process types:
 - `kaspad` - Kaspa full node
-- `kasparovd` - Kasparov API Server
-- `kasparovsyncd` - Kasparov Sync Server
-- `mqtt` - Mosquitto MQTT Broker
-- `pgsql` - PostgreSQL Database
-- `simulator` - `miningsimulator` application
-- `app` - External application/plugin
+- `kaspaminer` - Kaspa sha256 miner

 **NOTE:** For Kaspa, to specify multiple connection endpoints, you must use an array of addresses as follows: ` "args" : { "connect" : [ "peer-addr-port-a", "peer-addr-port-b", ...] }`